13.9.2 TAS Audit Coordination

 Background

 1. The IRS, including TAS, is subject to audits conducted by the Government Accountability Office (GAO) and the Treasury Inspector General for Tax Administration (TIGTA) to ensure its programs and activities operate efficiently, effectively, and according to established policies and procedures.
-Tracking issues, findings, recommendations, and the current status of Planned Corrective Actions (PCAs) resulting from audits is mandatory to complete with the intent of the GAO standards for internal control.
-Treasury implemented the Joint Audit Management Enterprise System (JAMES) audit tracking system for use by all bureaus to track monitor, and report the status of audit results.
+It is mandatory to track issues, findings, recommendations, and the current status of Planned Corrective Actions (PCAs) resulting from audits.
+Treasury implemented the Joint Audit Management Enterprise System (JAMES) audit tracking system for use by all bureaus to track, monitor, and report the status of audit results.

 2. Most audit reports contain recommendations for improving internal controls or taking other steps to reduce opportunities for waste, mismanagement or misuse of resources, abuse, and fraud.
 TAS is required to respond to these recommendations by stating whether they agree and, if so, what actions TAS intends to take in order to implement a business solution in response to the recommendation.
-The steps the IRS intends to take are documented as a PCA and are discussed in the attachments to the management response to the TIGTA report and to the 180-Day Letter response to Congress.
+The steps TAS intends to take are documented as a PCA and are discussed in the attachments to the management response to the TIGTA report and in the 180-Day Letter (for GAO audits) response to Congress.
 They are also uploaded into JAMES for tracking and monitoring purposes.

 3. For all open PCAs, the JAMES coordinator periodically alerts the responsible official of pending implementation dates.
 The responsible official advises the JAMES coordinator when a PCA has been completed, when a PCA needs to be modified, or when an implementation date needs to be extended.